 - 2 large eggs lightly beaten

-- 2 Tablespoons activated charcoal
+- 2 Tablespoons food grade activated charcoal powder

 - 1 teaspoon vanilla extract